john-cd/rust_howto/bk/drafts/categories/no-std_no-alloc/index.md

 [![cat-no-std::no-alloc][cat-no-std::no-alloc-badge]][cat-no-std::no-alloc]{{hi:No alloc}}

-The term "no_alloc" usually refers to environments where *dynamic* memory allocation is not available or desirable (e.g., [[embedded | Embedded]] systems, kernel development, or performance-sensitive applications).
+The term "no_alloc" refers to environments where *dynamic* memory allocation is not available or desirable (e.g., [[embedded | Embedded]] systems, kernel development, or performance-sensitive applications).
 The concept revolves around avoiding the use of the `alloc` crate and its associated functions.

 `no_alloc` memory allocation can be made deterministic, which is important for real-time systems or other applications where predictable performance is crucial.